GabrielChurchill/YudokuChallenge/replit.md

 The core gameplay revolves around standard 9×9 Sudoku puzzles with three pre-generated Easy difficulty levels.
 Players enter their name with consent, solve puzzles with real-time validation, and compete on a live leaderboard.
 The system includes mistake tracking, hint functionality, and penalty calculations to create engaging competitive gameplay.

+**Recent Major Update (Aug 12, 2025)**: Implemented iPad-optimized UX with docked keypad layout, ensuring no scrolling required during gameplay.
+The keypad is now fixed at the bottom with safe-area padding, and the grid dynamically sizes to fit available viewport space.

 # User Preferences

 Preferred communication style: Simple, everyday language.